klemola/monogram/README.md

 ## License

-Design of the monogrma is not licensed.
+Design of the monogram is not licensed.
 Feel free to use the code as inspiration though.